tirbison/mobx-react-typescript-boilerplate/README.md

 # React-TypeScript

-Minimal boilerplate for a single-page app using MobX, React and TypeScript with TSX.
+Minimal boilerplate for a single-page app using MobX, React, Material UI and TypeScript with TSX.

 Initial run: